Arijit9t7/Freedom-Frameworks_025-/README.md

 -Category can be sort according to men , women , kids in kids page .
 -If user wnat to do shopping with the hepl of sorting can do that thing also .
 - ![alt text](<freedom-frameworks-025.vercel.app_pages_all%20product_allproduct.html (2).png>)

+# Beauty
+-
+-

+# Wishlist
+- Product Thumbnails: Displays saved products with images, brief descriptions, and prices.
+- Quick Actions: Options to move items to the cart, remove them from the wishlist, or share the wishlist with others.
+- User-Friendly Interface: Easy navigation and management of wishlist items.

+# Add to cart
+- Cart Overview: Displays a summary of all items added to the cart, including product images, descriptions, prices, and quantities.
+- Proceed to Checkout: A button to navigate to the checkout page and complete the purchase.

+# Payment option
+- Payment Options: Secure payment gateways for processing transactions.
+- Order Confirmation: Confirmation of the order with details for tracking and delivery.

+# Orders Page
+- Order History: Displays a list of past orders with details such as order date, product information, total amount, and order status.
+- Order Tracking: Provides tracking information for shipped orders.